mtan22/CPE101/README.md

 # CPE101
-Labs and projects in Python that I have completed for CPE 101 (Fundamentals of Computer Science).
+Labs and projects in Python that I have completed for CPE 101 (Fundamentals of Computer Science) in Fall 2020.